Browse By

 Saint Nicholas or Santa Claus???

-Saint Nicholas, was the “gift giver” I was familiar with during my childhood.
+Saint Nicholas was the “gift-giver” I was familiar with as a child.
 He had a white beard, was dressed in bishop’s garbs, carried a crozier, and arrived on a white horse.
-On December 6th, he was visiting well-behaved children, and placing candy and cookies under their pillows.
+On December 6th, he visited well-behaved children and placed candy and cookies under their pillows.
 If you were really good, then he would drop off more goodies on Christmas Eve.
-You also were expected to know your Catechism, in case he decided to quiz you, before leaving you a gift.
-We recited prayers and songs dedicated to St. Nicholas, instead of leaving him milk and cookies.
+You were expected to know your Catechism, in case he decided to quiz you, before leaving you a gift.
+We recited prayers and songs dedicated to St. Nicholas, rather than leaving milk and cookies for him.

 My Sister’s Autumn Flower Garden